 - International Grounded Theory Alliance (2020-still), a founding member organizing webinars and conferences.

-Areas of interest/competence: paediatric oncology, nursing/healthcare research, intercultural care, clinical ethics, clinical ethics support services, grounded theory method, qualitative research methodology.
+Areas of interest/competence: paediatric oncology, nursing/healthcare research, intercultural care, global health, clinical ethics, clinical ethics support services, grounded theory method, qualitative research methodology.

 My research aims to improve paediatric cancer care.
 In 2008 I defended my dissertation on transcultural caring relationships in paediatric cancer care.
 In the Childhood Cancer Healthcare Research group, we perform research in two closely related areas: intercultural care and clinical ethics.